ryan354/CustomQGC/README.md

 ## Overview

-The CustomQGC (Custom Ground Control) application enhances the functionality of Remotely Operated Vehicles (ROVs) used for tunnel inspection.
+CustomQGC (Custom Ground Control Station) GS enhances the functionality of Remotely Operated Vehicles (ROVs) used for tunnel inspection.
 This application implements a centering algorithm and obstacle avoidance using an array of eight altimeter echosounder sensors.
 The data from these sensors is processed using a Kalman filter algorithm to ensure accuracy and reliability.

 <p align="center">
   <img src="CustomQGC.PNG">